fortruce/fortruce.github.io/_posts/2015-3-30-docker-and-nginx-a-hello-world.md

 This is the first step in getting my VPS set up the way I want.
 Ultimately, I want the `nginx` container to be a reverse proxy.
 It will proxy requests to subdomains of `example-apps.com` to separate docker web application containers.
-Also, it will proxy requests to `example-blog.com` to a docker Wordpress container.
-This way I can serve multiple domains from my single VPS.

 [boot2docker-bug]: https://github.com/boot2docker/boot2docker/issues/652